-The Australian Academy of Technology and Engineering (ATSE), in collaboration with the Australian Academy of Science (AAS), will deliver the GSTDF-SE on behalf of the Australian Government.
+The Australian Academy of Technological Sciences and Engineering (ATSE), in collaboration with the Australian Academy of Science (AAS), will deliver the GSTDF-SE on behalf of the Australian Government.

-Priority themes and partners have been identified for the first round as shown in Table 1.
+Priority partners for the second round are shown to the right in Table 1, and priority themes are described overleaf.
 All listed themes and partners are of equal strategic importance to Australia and applications involving these will be weighted equally.

-Grant funding available for eligible Australian organisations ranges from A\$100,000 to A\$1,000,000 per grant to support bi-lateral and multi-lateral activities that address at least one priority theme in collaboration with at least one identified priority partner.
+Grant funding available for eligible Australian organisations ranges from A\$100,000 to A\$1,000,000 per grant to support bi-lateral and multi-lateral activities that contribute to one primary priority theme in collaboration with at least one identified priority partner.
 Multilateral activities can also include non-priority partners in addition to at least one priority partner.